 Moving your business into the world of e-commerce can be exciting but daunting at the same time.
 There are many options for online store capability - from Facebook Store to DIY website design sites and eCommerce platforms like Shopify.
 You’ll have to do your research before deciding on the best method.
 Here are some things to consider as you get started on your online selling journey.

-Before you set up an online store, find the most suitable solutions for your business in eCommerce software, including your content management system (CMS), website design, and requirements needed to upgrade your hosting or website plan to house the store.
+Find the most suitable solutions for your business in eCommerce software, including your content management system (CMS), website design, and requirements to upgrade your hosting or website plan to house the store.
 You’ll also need to consider security, website backups, and how to integrate your store with accounting software, shipping software and payment methods.
-Also consider how much product or service you expect to sell after you launch.
-You may start off small but may need the capacity to grow with the business, in which case it would be wise to find a solution that can handle increased storage space, manage inventory, track sales and have substantial or unlimited bandwidth.
+Consider how much product or service you expect to sell after you launch.
+You may start off small but may need the capacity to grow with the business, in which case it would be wise to find a solution that can handle increased storage space, manage your inventory and track sales.

 Who will build my site?

-It may all be good while setting up an eCommerce system and making sales, but not so great if you don’t have logistics in place to get the products to your customers.
+It's great when you're fully set up with an eCommerce system and you're making sales, but you also need to have logistics in place to get the products delivered to your customers.
 Shipping software will help you with the automated management of shipments - getting the products to the buyers.
-It will help you send tracking information to your customers and automate emails as well as support you with creating and printing address labels to accompany product distribution.
+It will help you send tracking information to your customers, automate emails as well as support you to create and print address labels to accompany product distribution.
 This will be a time-saver when your business gets busy, so take care of this as soon as you’ve selected your site software.

-While setting up a store online may seem straightforward, don’t overlook the ongoing maintenance and support that you may need as your store evolves.
-When that happens you may need more storage space for inventory, higher bandwidth and a top-notch security system.
+Setting up shop online may seem straightforward, but don’t overlook the ongoing maintenance and support that you'll need as your store evolves.
+When that happens, you may need more storage space for inventory, higher bandwidth and a top-notch security system.
 Look for customer support or a designer/developer with whom you can have a direct line of contact.